 Coffee beans come from a tree that produces a fruit similar to cherries.
 Although called a ‘bean’, they’re technically the seeds of coffee cherries.
 The unroasted seeds of the coffee cherries are what we call green coffee beans, they have a shelf life of up to one year if maintained properly.
 However, prolonged storage can cause the color of the beans to fade and may indicate low quality.

 Coffee beans travel a long distance before reaching the roasting stage and then to us.
-And on that journey, many variables can influence the quality of green coffee and even the smallest mistake can have a significant impact on the quality of these beautiful green beans, resulting in severe damage or loss.
+On that journey, many variables can influence the quality of green coffee, and even the smallest mistake can have a significant impact on the quality of these beautiful green beans, resulting in severe damage or loss.

 Green coffee beans can last for a long time when handled and stored properly.
 Good storage conditions can maintain the overall quality - color, aroma, flavor, and freshness of the beans.
-While poor storage conditions of the beans can leave them susceptible to quality deterioration.
+Poor storage conditions of the beans can leave them susceptible to quality deterioration.